bbauska/LFS171x/README.md

 The promise of distributed ledger technologies (DLT) to simplify and automate key work functions has many industries taking notice.

-Businesses recognize the efficiency gains from transitioning from closed and proprietary solutions to standard open source capabilities, such as Hyperledger business blockchain technologies.
+Businesses recognize the efficiency gains from transitioning from closed and proprietary solutions to standard open-source capabilities, such as Hyperledger business blockchain technologies.
 Several common project features of blockchain applications are taking shape as the technology matures.

 How exactly are businesses using these emerging technologies today?
 Next, we will explore the state of distributed ledger technologies in actual corporate settings, and how they compare against traditional tools.